Stochastic Graphon Games with Jumps and Approximate Nash Equilibria

-We proceed with the proof similarly to the continuity arguments presented in \cite{bayraktar2020graphon,amicaosu2022graphonbsde}.
-Here, we employ a different method to couple the system.
-By coupling $X_{u_1}$ and $X_{u_2}$ with a common Brownian motion $W$ and allowing $N_{u_1}$ and $N_{u_2}$ to jump simultaneously with jump sizes determined by a joint distribution $\nu_{u_1,u_2}$, we have:
+We then obtain the following result on the difference between labels within the same system. {\bluu \begin{lemma} Let $\{\alpha_u\}_{u\in I}$ be an equilibrium control profile.\\ (i)(Continuity) Suppose Assumption~\ref{assum:conti} holds.
+Then the maps $u \mapsto \cL(X^\alpha_u)$ and $u \mapsto \cL(\alpha_u)$ are continuous on $I_i$ with respect to the $\cW_{2,T}$ distance.\\ (ii)(Lipschitz continuity) Suppose Assumption~\ref{assum:lip} holds.
+Then the maps $u \mapsto \cL(X^\alpha_u)$ and $u \mapsto \cL(\alpha_u)$ are Lipschitz continuous on $I_i$ with respect to the $\cW_{2,T}$ distance. \end{lemma} } \begin{proof} We use continuity arguments similar to those in \cite{bayraktar2020graphon,amicaosu2022graphonbsde}, but with a different coupling method.
+Under the (Lipschitz) continuity assumption of the graphon $G$, by coupling $X_{u_1}$ and $X_{u_2}$ through a common Brownian motion $W$ and a two dimensional random Poisson measure $N$, allowing $N_{u_1}$ and $N_{u_2}$ to jump simultaneously with jump sizes determined by a joint distribution $\nu_{u_1,u_2}$.
+We have